 Source of Minerals & Trace Elements

-Goji berries contain a significant amount of minerals and trace elements which are essential for fluid balance, oxygen transport, heart rhythm, and many other vital activities in our system.
+Goji berries contain a significant amount of minerals and trace elements essential for fluid balance, oxygen transport, heart rhythm, and many other vital activities in our system.

 Goji berries are a mineral source of potassium, phosphorous, copper, magnesium, zinc, and selenium.

-In particular, they provide 5% of calcium, for healthy bones and teeth, and 11% of iron, which protects against the effects of stress, helping you to feel more energetic.
+In particular, they provide 5% of calcium for healthy bones and teeth, and 11% of iron which will help you feel more energetic.

 Loaded with Vitamins & Antioxidants

-Beside the bioactive L. barbarum polysaccharide, most of the benefits of Goji berries derive from the substantial amount of antioxidants they contain.
+Besides the bioactive L. barbarum polysaccharide, most of the benefits of Goji berries is due to their many antioxidants and vitamins.

-In our body, antioxidants prevent chemical reactions that release free radicals, dangerous compounds which can damage cells causing oxidative stress.
+In our body, antioxidants prevent chemical reactions that release free radicals, dangerous compounds which can damage cells and cause oxidative stress.
 This stress speeds up the process of aging but also leads to the development of inflammatory diseases, heart conditions, and diabetes.

 A balance between free radicals and antioxidants is thus necessary for well-being and longevity.
 Fruits, seeds, and vegetables provide natural dietary antioxidants like vitamins A, E and C.